 These features offer more possibilities too.
 For example, having an IP address in a different country lets you access geo-restricted content, like watching UK Netflix from Spain or US Hulu from Japan.
 Personally, my VPN is never switched off.

 The quality of VPN providers varies wildly, so finding the right one is key.
-You want to look for fast speeds, many servers across the world, and so on.
+You want to look for fast speeds, many servers across the world, and other premium features.
 There are plenty of free VPNs out there, but most are below par on performance or offer a very limited amount of data use per month.

 Our summary of the best VPN deals is below.
 While we’re focusing on savings, we’ve only including reputable services, so you can choose the one that best fits your needs and budget.